Why you can’t stop nitpicking your partner

 One of the hardest things about stopping the habit of nitpicking is admitting our own flaws.
 When you’ve focused so long on someone else’s imperfections, it can be very challenging to turn the microscope back on you.

 You might even realize that any time spent away from you makes you feel insecure about the relationship.
-You could own up to this and say, “I know it sounds stupid but I have this feeling I can’t shake, that you’ll have so much fun with your friends and realize how boring life is with me.”
-(P.S. it’s not stupid, it’s that old fear of abandonment and not being good enough).
+You could own up to this and say, “I know it sounds silly but I have this feeling I can’t shake, that you’ll have so much fun with your friends and realize how boring life is with me.”
+(P.S. it’s not silly, it’s that old fear of abandonment and not being good enough).

 It takes SO much vulnerability to say something like that and admit to our own irrational fears.
 It’s scary as heck.
 Trust me, I know.